signalogic/SigSRF_SDK/mediaTest_readme.md

 #### FLC Holdoff Enable

-The -dN command line argument ENABLE_FLC_HOLDOFFS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) will enable FLC Holdoffs, which make the FLC (Frame Loss Compensation] algorithm in [streamlib](#user-content-streamlib_main) less conservative and may slightly improve audio quality in some cases.
+The -dN command line option ENABLE_FLC_HOLDOFFS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) will enable FLC Holdoffs, which make the FLC (Frame Loss Compensation] algorithm in [streamlib](#user-content-streamlib_main) less conservative and may slightly improve audio quality in some cases.
 Normally the FLC algorithm acts immediately on any indication of late or missing audio output, with objectives (i) maintain continuous live streaming output and (ii) spread out any media impairments over a wide range of frames.

 When FLC Holdoffs are enabled streamlib will defer (hold off) action when it detects a marginally late frame in live real-time streaming output.
 This may or may not be effective, as there is no way to tell if at some point "down the line" frame gaps will get worse and the prior holdoff will cause either (i) a slight discontinuity between two (2) output frames or (ii) two (2) consecutive frames to need repair.